akanadocs/docs-test/sp/eclipse-setup.md

 #### <a name="data"></a>Prerequisites

 * This configuration guide assumes that you’ve already installed the platform.
 If you need help installing the platform, please see the [install guide](http://docs.akana.com/sp/assets/SOA_Software_Platform_Install_Guide_v70.pdf).
-* If writing policy components for the API Gateway, you will have to create and configure a Policy Manager (PM) and Network Directory (ND) container.
-This is described in the document [Managing a Simple API](simple_api.html#Installing)
 * Install the **Eclipse IDE for Java EE Developers**.
 At the time of writing, Luna is the latest version, available at [http://www.eclipse.org/downloads/packages/eclipse-ide-java-ee-developers/lunasr2](http://www.eclipse.org/downloads/packages/eclipse-ide-java-ee-developers/lunasr2)

 ### <a name="java"></a>Configure the default JRE